How to make a podcast (and submit it to iTunes)Written by Justin on July 8, 2015

 - A place to host your audio files

 Initially, for my first podcast, I hosted the website + feed on WordPress, and the files on Amazon S3.
 (If you use WordPress, use the PowerPress plugin to create an iTunes ready feed).

-Recording, interviewing, editing
+Recording, interviewing, editing your podcast